tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 If you decide to enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Dark Sky](https://darksky.net/privacy) in order to download daily weather forecasts.

-Anonymized data about the your in-app purchases and basic app usage information is send to our purchase validation service [Revenue Cat](https://www.revenuecat.com/privacy).
+Anonymized data about the your in-app purchases and basic app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).

 The mentioned information may be processed, stored, and used outside of the country in which you are located.

 ### Analytics

-Anonymized app usage information is send to our purchase validation service [Revenue Cat](https://www.revenuecat.com/privacy).
+Anonymized app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).
 No other third-party analytics services are included in the app.

 If you have opted-in to share anonymized information with app developers in the iOS settings, we will receive anonymized usage statistics from Apple.